Kensington: Geography

-Kensington is, in general, an extremely affluent area, a trait that it shares with Chelsea, its neighbour to the south.
+Kensington is, in general, an extremely affluent area, like its neighbour Chelsea.
 The area has some of London's most expensive streets and garden squares, and at about the turn of the 21st century the Holland Park neighbourhood became particularly high-status.
 In early 2007 houses sold in Upper Phillimore Gardens, immediately east of Holland Park, for over £20 million.
 Brompton is another definable area of Kensington.

-The Royal Borough of Kensington and Chelsea forms part of the most densely populated local government district in the United Kingdom.
+The Royal Borough of Kensington and Chelsea is the most densely populated local government district in the United Kingdom.
 This high density has come about through the subdivision of large mid-rise Georgian and Victorian terraced houses (generally of four to six floors) into flats.
 The less-affluent northern extremity of Kensington has high-rise residential buildings, while this type of building in the southern part is only represented by the Holiday Inn's London Kensington Forum Hotel in Cromwell Road, a 27-storey building.

 Notable attractions and institutions in Kensington include Kensington Palace in Kensington Gardens, the Royal Albert Hall opposite the Albert Memorial in Hyde Park, the Royal College of Music, the Natural History Museum, the Science Museum, the Victoria and Albert Museum, Heythrop College, Imperial College, the Royal College of Art, and Kensington and Chelsea College.
 The Olympia Exhibition Hall is just over the western border in West Kensington.